Barbara Christian

 Barbara T. Christian (December 12, 1943 – June 25, 2000) was an American author and professor of African-American Studies at the University of California, Berkeley.
-Among several books, and over 100 published articles, Christian was most well known for the 1980 study Black Women Novelists: The Development of a Tradition.
+Among several books, and more than 100 published articles, Christian was best known for the 1980 study Black Women Novelists: The Development of a Tradition.

 Early life

-Barbara Christian was born on December 12, 1943 in St. Thomas, US Virgin Islands to Ruth and Alphonso Christian.
+Barbara Christian was born on December 12, 1943, in St. Thomas, US Virgin Islands, to Ruth and Alphonso Christian.
 Her father was a judge in St. Thomas and both of her parents strongly encouraged their children in pursuing academic goals.
 Christian was an avid reader and questioned why there were no African-American or Afro-Caribbean women included in her education or the stories she read.
-At the age of fifteen, Christian moved to Milwaukee, Wisconsin to attend Marquette University, graduating in 1963 cum laude.
+At the age of fifteen, Christian moved to Milwaukee, Wisconsin, to attend Marquette University, graduating in 1963 cum laude.
 Though her parents urged her to pursue medicine, Christian enrolled in graduate studies for literature at Columbia University in New York City.
 The school did not offer black studies at that time, but Christian chose Columbia because it would give her access to the Harlem intellectual community.
 Becoming friends with Langston Hughes, she was introduced to the works of black writers.
 Zora Neale Hurston, overlooked at the time, was an influence, especially her work, Their Eyes Were Watching God.

 During her graduate studies, Christian taught English briefly during 1963 and 1964 at both the College of the Virgin Islands and Hunter College.
 The following year, she became a lecturer at the City College of the City University of New York and worked in a program to promote higher education to minority and underprivileged scholars, known as Search for Education, Elevation, and Knowledge (SEEK).
 Upon completion of her dissertation, Spirit Bloom in Harlem: The Search for Black Aesthetic during the Harlem Renaissance: The Poetry of Claude McKay, Countee Cullen, and Jean Toomer, Christian earned her PhD in American and British Literature in 1970.